-In January 2015, the Company's board of directors also adopted, and the Company's stockholders approved, the 2015 Employee Stock Purchase Plan ("the ESPP"), which became effective upon the date of execution of the underwriting agreement pursuant to which the Company's common stock was priced in connection with the IPO.
-As of March 31, 2015, the Company had not yet instituted any offering periods under the ESPP and no shares of the Company's common stock have been purchased under the ESPP.
+In January 2015, the Company's board of directors adopted, and the Company's stockholders approved, the 2015 Employee Stock Purchase Plan (the "ESPP"), which became effective upon the date of execution of the underwriting agreement pursuant to which the Company's common stock was priced in connection with the IPO.
+As of June 30, 2015, the Company had not yet instituted any offering periods under the ESPP and no shares of the Company's common stock have been purchased under the ESPP.

-7. Income taxes
+8. Income taxes

 Deferred tax assets and deferred tax liabilities are recognized based on temporary differences between the financial reporting and tax basis of assets and liabilities using statutory rates.
 A valuation allowance is recorded against deferred tax assets if it is more likely than not that some or all of the deferred tax assets will not be realized.
 Based upon the Company's history of operating losses and the uncertainty surrounding the realization of the favorable tax attributes in future tax returns, the Company has recorded a full valuation allowance against the Company's otherwise recognizable net deferred tax assets.
-There was no significant income tax provision or benefit for the three months ended March 31, 2015 and for the period from February 26, 2014 (inception) to March 31, 2014.
+There was no significant income tax provision or benefit for the three or six months ended June 30, 2015, for the three months ended June 30, 2014 or for the period from February 26, 2014 (inception) to June 30, 2014.